Louis Blériot: 1909 Channel crossing

-Latham arrived in Calais in early July, and set up his base at Sangatte in the semi-derelict buildings which had been constructed for a 1881 attempt to dig a tunnel under the Channel.
+Latham arrived in Calais in early July, and set up his base at Sangatte in the semi-derelict buildings which had been constructed for an 1881 attempt to dig a tunnel under the Channel.
 The event was the subject of great public interest; it was reported that there were 10,000 visitors at Calais and a similar crowd at Dover.
-The Marconi Company set up a special radio link for the occasion, with one station on Cap Blanc Nez at Sangatte and the other on the roof of the Lord Warden Hotel in Dover.
+The Marconi Company set up a special radio link for the occasion, with one station on Cap Blanc Nez near Sangatte and the other on the roof of the Lord Warden Hotel in Dover.
 The crowds were in for a wait: the weather was windy, and Latham did not make an attempt until 19 July, but 6 mi from his destination his aircraft developed engine trouble and was forced to make the world's first landing of an aircraft on the sea.
 Latham was rescued by the French destroyer Harpon and taken back to France, where he was met by the news that Blériot had entered the competition.
 Blériot, accompanied by two mechanics and his friend Alfred Leblanc, arrived in Calais on Wednesday 21 July and set up their base at a farm near the beach at Les Baraques, between Calais and Sangatte.
 The following day a replacement aircraft for Latham was delivered from the Antoinette factory.
 The wind was too strong for an attempted crossing on Friday and Saturday, but on Saturday evening it began to drop, raising hopes in both camps.

 Leblanc went to bed at around midnight but was too keyed up to sleep well; at two o'clock, he was up, and judging that the weather was ideal woke Blériot who, unusually, was pessimistic and had to be persuaded to eat breakfast.
 His spirits revived, however, and by half past three, his wife Alice had boarded the destroyer Escopette, which was to escort the flight.